stashed/docs/docs/guides/latest/batch-backup/batch-backup.md

 ### Batch Restore

-In this section, we are going to simulate a disaster scenario where we will damage both database and the wordpress deployment's data.
+In this section, we are going to simulate a disaster scenario where we will damage both the database and the wordpress deployment's data.
 Then, we will restore them from the backup.

 **Simulate Disaster:**